 Peri-implantitis is a dental implant infection that can happen when you receive a dental implant.
-Your Brooklyn family dentist makes sure that you have the highest success, however, by taking every precaution to prevent infections and other dental implant complications.
+Your family dental specialist makes sure that you have the highest success, however, by taking every precaution to prevent infections and other dental implant complications.
 At our Cosmetic & Implants Dentistry of Brooklyn we use only the best quality medical grade titanium or titanium alloy for dental implants.

 In implant surgery, your implant dentist drills a small hole into your jawbone to place a titanium anchor.
 If you have a bleeding disorder, an active infection, allergies or existing medical conditions — or if you take certain medications, you need to take extra precautions or avoid the procedure altogether.
-Honest communication with your top rated Brooklyn dentist places you in position for the best possible outcome.
+Honest communication with your top-rated dentist Dr. Khabensky places you in a position for the best possible outcome.

 Potential Dental Implant Complications

 After a dental implant is placed, the bone grows around the anchor, providing a strong, tight bond.
 This process, called osseointegration, takes anywhere from four to six months to fully form.
 Other than the slim chance of possible fracture of the dental implant due to faulty mechanisms, improper positioning of the implant itself or overloading the implant at the time of surgery, most dental implant complications occur from an issue around the osseointegration process, such as: